brynhughes/musicianshipResources/index.md

 ---

-This site contains online resources for the music theory courses at the University of Miami, including Music Theory I (MTC140), Music Theory II (MTC141), Music Theory III (MTC240), and Music Theory IV(MTC241).
-This site is still being built, so materials will be added to the site regularly, and pages will be updated as necessary.
+This site contains online resources for the music theory courses at the University of Miami.
+This site has been "forked" from Kris P. Shaffer's [Musicianship Resources][ShafferOriginal], meaning that most of the material here was originally written by Shaffer, but modifications, maintenance, and additions will be regularly made by me at this site.

 # Introduction #